veltzer/demos-orc-k8s/exercises/04_service/exercise.md

 * The problem with port-forwarding is that you have to keep the port forwarding process alive access your service.

 ## Answer a few questions
-* Why method for access do you find best and why?
+* Which method for access do you find best and why?